Lijssenthoek Military Cemetery, Poperinge, Ypres Salient Battlefields, Belgium

 One grave near to the Stone of Remembrance marks the burial of one soldier of the United States Army.

-A major project was started in June 2009 to establish a new Visitor Centre at the site of the Lijssenthoek Military Cemetery.
+A major project was started in June 2009 to establish a new Visitor Centre and archive at the site of the Lijssenthoek Military Cemetery.
 An integral part of the Visitor Centre is the search for information about the casualties buried in this cemetery.
 If you have a relative or information about a casualty, the Lijssenthoek Project will be very pleased to hear from you.
 For more information and contact details see our page at:

 Commonwealth War Graves Commission Plant Nursery